Are you coping with Grief?

 Coping with a recent death?
 I know what grief feels like too.

 In 1989 I lost my Dad, after he contracted Legionnaires Disease.
-It was a slow and horrible way to die.
-Similar to covid in many ways.
+This had similar symptoms to covid19.

-In June 2018 my Brother-in-Law died in his bed, aged 52 totally unexpectedly.
+More recently in June 2018 my Brother-in-Law died in his bed unexpectedly, aged 52, from pneumonia

-In September 2018 my grief-struck Father-In-Law fell over, hit his head, and died 3 days later.
-Totally heartbroken after losing Michael he had quite simply lost the will to live.
+And then a double blow to our family in September 2018 my grief-struck Father-In-Law died.
+Heartbroken after losing Michael he had lost the will to live.
 So, I know what grieving is all about.
+My husband lost his brother and Dad in the space of 3 months.

-The feelings of grief can also be caused by changes in our life, divorce, moving or changing jobs.
+The feelings of grief can occur with any change to your life.
+Divorce, moving, or changing jobs.
 Grief can affect us in different ways.

 4 Dimensions of Death